About PEARL

 PEARL stands for Platform for Expanding AUV exploRation to Longer ranges.
 She is an autonomous floating platform that can harvest solar energy to recharge autonomous underwater vehicles (AUVs) and connect to high-bandwidth low-Earth orbit (LEO) satellite constellations for near-real-time data transmission.

-The current PEARL prototype is a small-scale unit that serves as an autonomous smart data buoy — deployed in Pleasant Bay, MA, constantly collecting environmental data about the ocean and atmosphere.
-She is fully solar-powered and uses an Iridium satellite terminal to relay data back to shore.
+The current PEARL prototype is a small-scale unit that serves as an autonomous smart data buoy — She has previously been deployed in Pleasant Bay, MA, in partnership with Pleasant Bay Community Boating, and in the Charles River at MIT, constantly collecting environmental data about the ocean and atmosphere.
+She is fully solar-powered and uses an Starlink satellite terminal to relay data back to shore.

 Why does PEARL exist?